 Benefits of Agile Development

-Agile methodologies offer a user-focused approach by taking in regular feedback from stakeholders which enables teams to create high-value products optimized for the ideal user experience.
+Agile methodologies offer a user-focused approach by taking in regular feedback from stakeholders, applying user stories to create high-value products optimized for the ideal user experience.

 Improved Customer Satisfaction